Local analytic classification of q-difference equations: The fundamental isomorphism

-For every open covering $\VV$ of $\Eq$, there exists a finite open covering $\UU=(U_i)_{i\in I}$, finer than $\VV$, such that: \begin{enumerate} \item[(i)]{the $U_i$ are open parallelograms,} \item[(ii)]{the open sets $U_i$ are four by four disjoint.} \end{enumerate} We will call \emph{good} such a covering.
+For every open covering $\VV$ of $\Eq$, there exists a finite open covering $\UU = (U_i)_{i\in I}$, finer than $\VV$, such that: \begin{enumerate} \item[(i)]{the $U_i$ are open parallelograms,} \item[(ii)]{the open sets $U_i$ are four by four disjoint.} \end{enumerate} We will call \emph{good} such a covering.
 There is a similar definition for closed coverings.
+It is then clear that: \begin{itemize} \item{Every element of $H^j(\Eq;\GL_n(\Aa)),j=0,1$ can be represented by an element of $H^j(\UU;\GL_n(\Aa))$, where $\UU$ is a good covering.} \item{The natural map $H^j(\UU;\GL_n(\Aa)) \rightarrow H^j(\Eq;\GL_n(\Aa))$ is always injective.} \end{itemize}